joshualande/joshualande.github.io/_posts/2014-04-17-data-science-sql.md

   SQL act as temporary tables able to simplify queries as well as abstract a user from the underlying table implementations.
   [Here](http://dev.mysql.com/doc/refman/5.0/en/create-view.html)
-  is some documenation about how they are handled by MySQL.
+  is some documentation about how they are handled by MySQL.
 * Beyond [MySQL](http://www.mysql.com/), there are several
   high-performance parallel databases designed to deal with large data sets.
   Two popular ones are [Terradata](http://www.teradata.com/) and